 JAL to raise $1.6 bln in share sale amid pandemic pain

-TOKYO, Nov 6 (Reuters) - Japan Airlines Co Ltd 9201.T said on Friday it will raise up to 168 billion yen ($1.62 billion) through a public offering and third-party allotment of shares to shore up its finances as the COVID-19 pandemic hits air travel.
+TOKYO, Nov 6 (Reuters) - Japan Airlines Co Ltd 9201.T on Friday said it wouldraise up to 168 billion yen ($1.62 billion) by selling new shares to shore up its finances as the COVID-19 pandemic hits air travel.

+Airlines around the globe are struggling to ride out a pandemic that has cast a dark shadow across the global travel industry.
+Although Japan hasn't been hit as hard as the United States and Europe, its travel industry is suffering.

+"We intend to use the net proceeds from the issuance of new shares to restructure the JAL Group's business structure in the post-COVID-19 era," the airline said in a regulatory filing.

 ($1 = 103.5600 yen)